coetry/digitalpsychology.io/src/pages/social-proof/index.md

 ### Influencer endorsements
 Give your product away for free to people with a high social media influence in a niche area and ask them for feedback.
 Another way is to sponsor these (micro) influencers to post your product on their channels or even hire them for long-term relationships as brand ambassadors.
 Since they have a positive reputation, people tend to associate this positivity with anything else they are involved with.
-This cognitive bias is called the Halo Effect.
+This cognitive bias is called the *halo effect*.

 ![](06-influencer-marketing.png)

 ### Quoting celebrities
 Instead of having someone talk about your product, find a quote from a celebrity or an influencer that supports a bigger picture of your industry.
-Even they are not directly associated with your product, showing a quote with a picture of them can add social proof.
+Even they are not directly associated with your product, showing a quote with a picture of them can add social proof through the halo effect.

 ![](07-quoting-celebrities.png)